West Liberty University Board of Governors named Dr. W. Franklin Evans as the university’s 37th president on Nov. 19, 2020.

-Evans will be the first Black president in the 183-year history of the university and will assume the presidency on Jan.
+Evans is the first Black president in the 183-year history of the university and assumed the presidency on Jan.
 1, 2021.

 “It is a great honor being selected as the next president of West Liberty University, the oldest and most historic public institution in the state.
 I am grateful to the West Liberty University Board of Governors for its confidence and support in my selection to lead this amazing institution,” said Evans.

-President Evans will succeed Dr. Stephen Greiner who has served as president since January 2016.
+President Evans succeeds Dr. Stephen Greiner who served as president 2016 – 2020.

 “This is an exciting day for West Liberty University and our students as we look toward the future.
 Our Presidential Search Committee is to be commended for their dedicated and diligent work during a most unusual time.
 I also want to thank President Greiner for his dedication and leadership during the pandemic and his willingness to see the job through and remain in his role until our new president could be found,” Lucas said.

-Evans is the current president of Voorhees College and has 25 years of experience in education.
+Evans was formerly the president of Voorhees College and has 25 years of experience in education.
 Prior to being named president, Evans served as interim president of South Carolina State University (SCSU), in Orangeburg, S.C., where he also served as the provost and chief academic officer.